 As a marketer, your primary goals are to generate demand, identify sales prospects, and forward the best prospects as leads for salespeople to follow up with.
 Dynamics 365 supports this process from discovery all the way to close.

 - Generate leads across multiple channels

 Create multichannel customer journeys to attract the best leads from LinkedIn, email, web landing pages, events, webinars, and more.
 Easily import marketing lists by using familiar tools such as Microsoft Excel.

 - Lead nurturing

-Apply Dynamics 365 Customer Insights, and implement automated customer journeys to nurture leads by delivering highly relevant, perfectly timed messages and personalized experiences.
+Apply insights and implement automated customer journeys to nurture leads by delivering highly relevant, perfectly timed messages and personalized experiences.

 - Lead qualification

 Use business process flows to guide each lead through the lead-generation demand waterfall model, from discovery, through nurturing, and on to qualification and close.